Want to talk about the chromatic wonders that you see around you—in French?

 To the French eye, when you get too cold your skin turns violet rather than blue.

-There’s a bit of debate about if or to what degree language affects color perception, but in any case, if you want to speak French you need to get used to the idea that reddish purple, or pourpre is its own category (here’s the pronunciation).
-Cramoisi, or crimson, is purplish red.
+There’s a bit of debate about if or to what degree language affects color perception, but in any case, you need to get used to the idea that reddish purple, or pourpre is its own category in French.
+Cramoisi , or crimson, is purplish red.

 The French eye distinguishes pourpre from violet, which is more bluish; only the latter is what Anglophones would generally call purple.
 You can see an example of pourpre here.